sumeetkr/AwesomeStanceLearning/README.md

 2016, Toledo-Ronen, Orith, Roy Bar-Haim, and Noam Slonim.
 "Expert stance graphs for computational argumentation."
 In Proceedings of the Third Workshop on Argument Mining (ArgMining2016), pp. 119-123.
 2016.

+2016, Ferreira, W., & Vlachos, A. (2016).
+Emergent: a novel data-set for stance classification.
+In Proceedings of the 2016 conference of the North American chapter of the association for computational linguistics: Human language technologies (pp. 1163-1168).

 # b) Publications

 2018, Lahoti, Preethi, Kiran Garimella, and Aristides Gionis.
 "Joint non-negative matrix factorization for learning ideological leaning on Twitter."
 In Proceedings of the Eleventh ACM International Conference on Web Search and Data Mining, pp. 351-359.
 ACM, 2018.